ng-Classic/ng-classic/aio/content/guide/upgrade-setup.md

 <div class="alert is-helpful">

-**Reminder:** The "QuickStart seed" example was created prior to the Angular ClassicCLI, so there are some differences between what is described here and an Angular ClassicCLI application.
+**Reminder:** The "QuickStart seed" example was created prior to the Angular Classic CLI, so there are some differences between what is described here and an Angular Classic CLI application.

 </div>